aeternity/aeternity/docs/release-notes/next-ceres/GH-4080-wildcard_aens_delegation_signature.md

   names with one signature.
 See [Issue
   #4080](https://github.com/aeternity/aeternity/issues/4080) for details.

-  BEWARE: This gives the contrac authority to handle all current _and future_ names on your behalf, so it should be used with extreme care and only for wellknown (and well understood!!) contracts.
+  BEWARE: This gives the contract authority to handle all current _and future_ names on your behalf, so it should be used with extreme care and only for well-known (and well understood!!) contracts.